zameerbharwani/Multi-Object-Detection_and_Tracking/README.md

 ![Decision Tree](Images/DT_output.png)

 Two consecutive frames, moving forward in time from left to right.
-The top is the result after traversing the decision tree and the bottom without traversing the decision tree.
+Top: is the result after traversing the decision tree and the
+Bottom: without traversing the decision tree.
 Notice that the outcome of the decision tree provides two pieces of information: "<Player1_ID> occluded by <Player2_ID>" as well as a predicted red box of where the missed detection might be.

 # Public Repositories Used